Lutheranism: Church fellowship

-Lutherans were divided about the issue of church fellowship for the first thirty years after Luther's death.
+Lutherans were divided about the issue of church fellowship for the first 30 years after Luther's death.
 Philipp Melanchthon and his Philippist party felt that Christians of different beliefs should join in union with each other without completely agreeing on doctrine.
 Against them stood the Gnesio-Lutherans, led by Matthias Flacius and the faculty at the University of Jena.
 They condemned the Philippist position for indifferentism, describing it as a "unionistic compromise" of precious Reformation theology.
 Instead, they held that genuine unity between Christians and real theological peace was only possible with an honest agreement about every subject of doctrinal controversy.

 Complete agreement finally came about in 1577, after the death of both Melanchthon and Flacius, when a new generation of theologians resolved the doctrinal controversies on the basis of Scripture in the Formula of Concord of 1577.
-Although they decried the visible division of Christians on earth, orthodox Lutherans avoided ecumenical fellowship with other churches, believing that Christians should not, for example, join together for the Lord's Supper or exchange pastors if they do not completely agree about what the Bible teaches.
+Although they decried the visible division of Christians on earth, orthodox Lutherans avoided ecumenical fellowship with other churches, believing that Christians should not, for example, join for the Lord's Supper or exchange pastors if they do not completely agree about what the Bible teaches.
 In the 17th century, Georgius Calixtus began a rebellion against this practice, sparking the Syncretistic Controversy with Abraham Calovius as his main opponent.

 In the 18th century, there was some ecumenical interest between the Church of Sweden and the Church of England.
 John Robinson, Bishop of London, planned for a union of the English and Swedish churches in 1718.
 The plan failed because most Swedish bishops rejected the Calvinism of the Church of England, although Jesper Swedberg and Johannes Gezelius the younger, bishops of Skara, Sweden and Turku, Finland, were in favor.
 With the encouragement of Swedberg, church fellowship was established between Swedish Lutherans and Anglicans in the Middle Colonies.
 Over the course of the 1700s and the early 1800s, Swedish Lutherans were absorbed into Anglican churches, with the last original Swedish congregation completing merger into the Episcopal Church in 1846.